Browne/inspectoris/README.md

 Credits and Acknowledgements
 ----------------------------
 * Google for providing some framework javascript that was written in 2011
+* Google for providing the open source prettify javascript framework
 * caniuse.com for letting me know what CSS3 effects different browsers support
 * GitHub for giving me some hosting space.